wakandamohan1/wakandamohan1/README.md

 💡 What I Do:

-✅ Build interactive dashboards & visualizations in Power BI , Excel and Tableau
+✅ Develop interactive dashboards & visualizations using Power BI, Excel, and Tableau\

-✅ Write efficient SQL queries for data analysis
+✅ Craft efficient SQL queries for insightful data analysis

-✅ Leverage Excel & Power Query for reporting
+✅ Utilize Excel & Power Query for robust reporting

+✅ Enhancing my Python skills to soon integrate code-based analyses into my projects

 # "Just because something works doesn’t mean it can’t be improved!" 🖤